rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 : I think there’s always going to be an IE8.
 It was IE6, it was Netscape, it was always something.
 It was old Android, which is still a problem.
 I think in three years, you’ll have old Safari—post-Blink Safari, especially on mobile.
-It will have the best gradients still but not have any of the APIs that anyone wants to build cool, native, competing apps.
+It will still have the best gradients still but not have any of the APIs that anyone wants to build cool, native, competing apps.
 I would love for it to get internationalization tooling, and service workers, and streams.
 But you have no visibility into there.
 My gut is that in three years we’ll take for granted